Plebwastaken/plates-framework/README.md

 **2.** Now create your spawns, you can make these invisible, just insert a part(s) for each spawn and put them in the according folders(LobbySpawns/Plates) \
 *The framework will choose a random spawn*

 Everything should be done, there is 1 premade action for each action type.
 You can delete them.
+(All they do is explode a player or a plate)

 # settings
 The settings module is located in ReplicatedStorage/Modules/Settings \